HoutanGh/quant_scanner/README.md

 - [ ] make a list of all the discord stocks in IKBR
 - [ ] have an option to extend the date range in the function
 - [ ] maybe command line input of stock instead
+- [ ] functionality to see different stocks at the same time
+- [ ] functionality to see the same stock at different times

 ### IDEAS
 - maybe look at options of the stock to see if there is correlation between stocks going down